 I find that breaking down your marketing activities helps small business owners actually expand what they do, rather than throw a list of “you should be doing this!” at them.
-So, here’s a suggested calendar of things to add (or improve upon) to your marketing mix in 2016.
+So, here’s a suggested calendar of things to add (or improve upon) to your marketing mix in the new year.

 January: Get On Board with Video Marketing

 If you’re not yet using video marketing to reach your audience, you’re missing out.
 What once was a nice-to-have is now an essential tool.
 Here are tips for getting started: